• Menu

 It’s no secret that, as part of getting ready to sell your company, you need to have a solid set of financials which includes not only a balance sheet and income statement, but also a set of projections.
 Projections, especially, are a critical step in the selling process and a key component to helping the prospective buyer see what your company has planned for the remainder of the year and beyond.
 Remember, buyers don’t buy the past, they buy the future.
 So as proud as you are of your performance this year, it will be water under the bridge once the year is closed.

 Let me start out by saying you absolutely need to have projections, not only for the remainder of the current year, but next year as well.
 You are never too small to create projections nor are you too successful.
-It is just a necessity of selling your company, so here are my top tips when creating yours, plus one big bonus tip for you at the end.
-Let’s get started
+It is just a necessity of selling your company.
+If you’ve never created them before, take a look at my easy 10-step guide for creating projections fast.
+But first, here are my top tips when creating yours, plus one big bonus tip for you at the end.
+Let’s get started.

 Top 10 Tips for Creating Projections:

-1. It’s November; therefore, you need to have next year’s projections handy.
+1. By November, you probably need to have next year’s projections handy.
 Not doing so indicates or intimates that you are not a planner, which we all know you are.
 I was certainly guilty of this myself, and sometimes didn’t get mine done until the end of January; but by then, you really have lost the momentum and planning you need for the first quarter.
-Start now.
+Start early.
 You won’t regret it in January, and if you are planning to enter the market to sell your company, it is the second thing a buyer will ask for right after your current financials.

 2. Avoid the hockey stick, especially if you have been historically growing at 15% – 20% year over year.
 Of course, if you are launching a new product line or there is some other catalyst that is creating such phenomenal growth, then, by all means, show it.
 But if not, a forecast like that will question your credibility.
 And if a forecast is unbelievable, then it can turn a perfectly salable business with a great management team into an unsalable business simply because its credibility is killed.
 Not to mention that it will push most of the terms of any offer to a backend earnout.